laravel/octane/README.md

 });
 ```

+The global `app` helper and the `Container::getInstance()` method will always return the latest version of the application container.

 #### Request Injection

 In general, you should avoid injecting the application service container or HTTP request instance into the constructors of other objects.
 For example, the following binding injects the entire request instance into an object that is bound as a singleton: